Compositional Separation of Control Flow and Data Flow: Primitive Computons

 \subsection{Join Computons}

-A join computon can be thought of as the dual of a fork computon since it has exactly two ec-inports and one ec-outport.
+A join computon is the dual of a fork computon since it has exactly two ec-inports and one ec-outport (see Definition \ref{def:computon-join-1}).
 Intuitively, it merges the control received in its ec-inports into its unique ec-outport.

-\begin{definition} A join computon $\lambda$ is a primitive computon with $|E|=|\Sigma|=1$ and $|F|=2$. \end{definition}
+\begin{definition} A join computon $\lambda$ is a primitive computon with $|O|=|\Sigma|=1$ and $|I|=2$. \end{definition}

 The properties of a join computon $\lambda$ are almost identical to that of a fork computon so it is true that $c(p)=0$ for all $p \in P$.
 The only difference is in terms of the number of ec-inports and ec-outports.
-The general structure of a join computon and its equivalent Petri net representation are depicted in Figure \ref{fig:computon-join}.
+The general structure of a join computon, together with its underlying Petri nets, is depicted in Figure \ref{fig:computon-join}.